User Journey Guide

 We have created a little step by step guide to help you, our lovely customers to use our new system.
 We realise that not everyone is a computer genius so we hope this helps!

 When raising your order we create you an account to view all your order details, but it does not let us create you a password.
-The first thing we need you to do is pop onto our website and click the Account tab at the top left hand side of the page.
+The first thing we need you to do is pop onto our website and click the Account tab at the top right hand side of the page.

 As the system does not let us create you a password, you then need to click ‘Lost your password?’.
 You will then receive an email once you click this, you will be able to follow the steps in the email to reset your password to something you can remember.
 Once you have reset this you can log into your account.